 Strain the cream.

-Place dish in the middle of the oven for forty to forty-five minutes or until the top has turned golden.
+Place the dish in the middle of the oven for forty to forty-five minutes or until the top has turned golden.

 Set aside for at least fifteen minutes to cool.